codescape/jira-multiple-subtasks/docs/syntax.md

 The required format for absolute dates is `yyyy-mm-dd`.
 For single-digit months and days, you can omit the leading zero.

+You can also use relative dates.
+These dates can be relative to the current date using `@now` or relative to the due date of the parent issue using `@inherit`.
+You can add (`+`) and subtract (`-`) from those dates a given amount of days (`d`), weeks (`w`), months (`m`) and years (`y`).

+    - This task should be done tomorrow
+      dueDate: @now + 1d
+    - This task should be done in a week
+      dueDate: @now + 1w
+    - This task should be done in one month and 5 days
+      dueDate: @now + 5d1m

+    - Due one year before the parent issue
+      dueDate: @inherit - 1y
+    - Due 13 days before the parent issue
+      dueDate: @inherit - 13d

+Please note:
+The order of the attributes is fixed: days before weeks, then months and then years.
+A value of `2m1d` will not be accepted while a value of `1d2m` is valid and will be accepted.

 #### Watcher(s)

 By default, newly created subtasks will not have any watchers.